nxskok/pasias/docs/24-pcfa.md

 avoid this, load `ggbiplot` *first*, and then you'll be OK.

-Now, finally, we might diverge from the last question.
+Now, finally, we might diverge from the previous question.
 There are actually *two* elbows on this plot, at 2 and at 4, which means that we should entertain the idea of either 1 or 3 components.
 I would be inclined to say that the elbow at 2 is still "too high up" the